simonsigre/aabot/docs/SLACK_SETUP.md

 ## Support

 If you continue having issues:
-1. Check the application logs in Replit console
+1. Check the application logs in the console
 2. Verify all environment variables are set correctly
 3. Ensure the Apache Answer instance is accessible
 4. Try recreating the Slack app if problems persist